-The monthly American Journal of Roentgenology (AJR) is a highly respected peer-reviewed journal with a worldwide circulation of more than 25,000.
-For almost 100 years the AJR has been recognized as one of the best specialty journals in the world.
+The monthly American Journal of Roentgenology (AJR) is a highly respected peer-reviewed journal with a worldwide circulation of more than 20,000.
+For over 100 years the AJR has been recognized as one of the best specialty journals in the world.

 The quarterly ARRS InPractice magazine keeps members informed of annual meeting plans and general Society information.